kbase/kb_sdk/doc/tutorial/edit_module.md

 Now return to your app's root directory and run `make`

- **You must rerun *make* after each change to the KIDL specification to [create or update the implementation stubs](#stubs).**
+ **You must rerun *make* after each change to the KIDL specification to regenerate client and server code used in the codebase**

 #### Validate your app

-When you make changes to your KIDL `.spec` file, you can validate the syntax of your changes.
-From the KBase directory of your module, run:
+When you make changes to your KIDL `.spec` file, validate the syntax of your changes by running:

 ```
 $ kb-sdk validate
 ```

-You will get an error that looks something like this:
+For now, you will get an error that looks something like this:

 ```
 **ERROR** - unknown method "your_method" defined within path [behavior/service-mapping/method] in spec.json